akshprooo/lazarev.agency/README.md

 ## Bye From "Aksh Tiwari"

-Thank you for visiting my project and i hope you liked it..
+Thank you for visiting this project and i hope you liked it..